kkrishnan10/Repo-Contextor/README.md

 - Complete project context in a single file
 - Multiple output formats (Markdown, JSON, YAML)
 - Optimized for token efficiency

----

-**Made with care for developers who want better AI assistance with their code.**